ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 ### The Pyremaul

 Forged from deep red iron, this massive hammer houses an ever-burning gemstone of orange flame.
-The head of the hammer is always warm to the touch, and the head becomes englufled in flames every time it scores a hit.
+The head of the hammer is always warm to the touch.

 #### Attunement Bonus

-On a hit, the Pyremaul does an additional die of fire damage, per the Additional Damage column on the Evolving Items table.
+On a hit, the head becomes momentarily englufled in flames, and it does additional fire damage.

 ### Seethe